suekimpaulsen/Quck-And-Easy-README-Generator/generated-README.md

 Testing information will go here

 ## Questions
-If you have any questions, please send me an email at <s> or visit my [GitHub](https://github.com/a).
+If you have any questions, please send me an email at <address@youremail.com> or visit my [GitHub](https://github.com/username).